Measurement of the matter-radiation equality scale using the extended Baryon Oscillation Spectroscopic Survey Quasar Sample: Data

 \section{Data}

 To measure the turnover, we need a sample as large in volume as possible.
 The largest spectroscopically observed sample publicly available to date is the quasar catalogue of the final data release from the extended Baryon Oscillation Spectroscopic Survey (eBOSS).
 It comprises 343 708 quasars in the redshift range $0.8 < z < 2.2$, covering an effective area of $4699\, {\rm deg}^{2}$. eBOSS objects \citep{Ross:2020lqz} were selected from optical and infrared imaging data taken by the Sloan Digital Sky Survey \citep[SDSS]{SDSS:2000hjo} and the Wide Field Infrared Survey Explorer \citep[WISE]{Wright:2010qw}, respectively.
 Quasars are bright in the infrared, their target selection is thus less affected by angular variations in the imaging data caused, for instance, by foreground stars, and \citet{Mueller2} have successfully constrained primordial non-Gaussianity with eBOSS QSO data.
-On the other hand, these systematics are expected more pronounced in Emission Line (ELG) and Luminous Red Galaxy (LRG) samples, which have provided us with great BAO measurements but have failed so far to produce cosmologically meaningful results at ultra-large scales \citep[e.g.][]{Ross:2012sx,Kalus:2018qsy}.
+On the other hand, these systematics are expected more pronounced in Emission Line (ELG) and Luminous Red Galaxy (LRG) samples, which have provided us with {outstanding} BAO measurements {\citep{Bautista:2020ahg,Gil-Marin:2020bct,Raichoor:2020vio,deMattia:2020fkb}} but have failed so far to produce cosmologically meaningful results at ultra-large scales \citep[e.g.][]{Ross:2012sx,Kalus:2018qsy}.
 Quasar catalogues also have a smoother radial selection function, making the clustering signal less susceptible to systematic small redshift misidentifications due to the observer's motion, the so-called \textit{Kaiser rocket effect}, as illustrated by \citet{Bahr-Kalus:2021jvu}.
 We, therefore, are not going to make use of the eBOSS ELG and LRG catalogues for turnover measurements.
-The quasar sample is still not free of spurious fluctuations in the density field caused by spatial variations in the quality of the imaging data, but due to it being the best sample to probe ultra-large scales, the eBOSS collaboration has put a lot of effort into accounting for systematics at these scales.
+The quasar sample is still not free of spurious fluctuations in the density field caused by spatial variations in the quality of the imaging data, but due to it being the best sample to probe ultra-large scales, the eBOSS collaboration has {devoted substantial efforts towards mitigating systematic effects} at these scales.

 The power spectra used here\footnote{\hyperlink{https://github.com/mehdirezaie/eBOSSDR16QSOE}{https://github.com/mehdirezaie/eBOSSDR16QSOE}} have been obtained with systematic weights estimated by the novel neural network-based approach from \citet{Rezaie:2021voi}.
 This method, unlike the standard weights, accounts for galactic dust extinction using two tracer maps and for the effect of stars using the Gaia catalogue.
 This more rigorous systematic treatment does not affect scales smaller or comparable to the BAO scale.
 Therefore, the results and methods presented in \citet{Neveux:2020voa} hold and lay the foundations of \citet{Rezaie:2021voi}. \citet{Neveux:2020voa} translate the measured redshift $z$ of each quasar into a distance assuming the cosmological parameters given in \autoref{tab:fid_cosmo}.
 We adopt the same fiducial model to avoid recomputing the power spectra and systematic weights. \citet{Hou:2020rse} report the effective redshift of the eBOSS quasar sample as $z_\mathrm{eff} = 1.48$.
 For the fiducial model given in \autoref{tab:fid_cosmo}, the power spectra generated using the Boltzmann solvers \textsc{camb} \citep{Lewis:1999bs,Howlett:2012mh} and \textsc{class} \citep{Blas:2011rf} peak at